theravenstone/fapstats-translations/CONTRIBUTING.md

   These are used to reference other translations within the file and must remain as they are.
 - Keep placeholders (like `{username}`) intact.
 - Use clear, concise, and neutral language.
-- Avoid slang, jokes, or culturally specific references.
+- Avoid slang or culturally specific references.
 - Follow the original file format (usually JSON).

 ## 4. Submit Your Contribution